 yum search php- This will bring an output of several additional php packages that may be useful.

 You can then use yum install to install whatever additional package you want.

-In summary, the LAMP stack allows for flexibility and efficiency; LAMP been an open source stack, there is a vast ecosystem of users and developers.
-It also a secure architecture and well established encryption practices.
+In summary, the LAMP stack allows for flexibility and efficiency; LAMP is an open-source stack, there is a vast ecosystem of users and developers.
+It also has a secure architecture and well-established encryption practices.